Why We Should Replace the Commission on Presidential Debates with an Independent Non-partisan Body

 - How candidates are kept out of the debates (Oct 19, 2012)

-- Canada’s largest radio network, the CBC, hosted this Oct 22, 2012 debate (starts at 3:20) between Reclaim Democracy board member Jeff Milchen and ardent CPD defender Diana Carlin.
+- Canada’s largest radio network, the CBC, hosted this Oct 22, 2012 debate (starts at 3:20) between Reclaim Democracy founder Jeff Milchen and ardent CPD defender Diana Carlin (audio currently unavailable)

 - Reclaim Democracy’s analysis of the transcripts from all three presidential debates in 2000 yielded telling data.